Develop Azure Functions using Visual Studio

 Storage account (AzureWebJobsStorage) Storage emulator Because a function app in Azure requires a storage account, one is assigned or created when you publish your project to Azure.
 An HTTP trigger doesn't use an Azure Storage account connection string; all other trigger types require a valid Azure Storage account connection string.

 Authorization level Anonymous The created function can be triggered by any client without providing a key.
 This authorization setting makes it easy to test your new function.
-For more information about keys and authorization, see Authorization keys and HTTP and webhook bindings.
+For more information, see Authorization level.

 Make sure you set the Authorization level to Anonymous.
 If you choose the default level of Function, you're required to present the function key in requests to access your function endpoint.